The Zeemanshoop (left) and Atjeh (right) photographed by Lt Peter Kershaw RNVR on the 15 May 1940

 job of destroying fuel reserves in Holland

 and north France before they fell into German hands.
-On the 10 May, the day German forces invaded the Netherlands, three small units left for Dover and embarked on the waiting destroyers.
+On Friday 10 May, the day German forces invaded the Netherlands, three small units left for Dover and embarked on the waiting destroyers.
 Wild Swan was to go to the Hook of Holland to destroy fuel stores at Rotterdam, HMS Verity to Flushing and HMS Brilliant would try and reach Antwerp via the Scheldt.

 Peter Keeble's second in command, Lt Don Terry, joined Cdr Goodenough on the Dutch harbour tug, Atjeh (named after a province in the Dutch East Indies) which was helping